 The Envoys, Wineboys, is the first main quest for The Witcher 3 Blood and Wine expansion.
-Players first need to reach level 34 in the game to begin this quest.
+Players first need to reach level 34 to start the Envoys, Wineboys quest.
 As it is the first major quest of the Blood and Wine DLC, most players assume that this will be the more straightforward one; unfortunately, this is not true.

 In order to get started, the players first need to rescue Dandelion by completing A Poet Under Pressure quest.
-In case the Envoys, Wineboys does not appear even after rescuing Dandelion, make sure you have installed the Blood and Wine DLC for The Witcher 3 Wild Hunt.
+In case the Envoys, Wineboys quest still does not show up even after rescuing Dandelion, make sure you have installed the Blood and Wine DLC for The Witcher 3 Wild Hunt.

 As the quest starts, players need to head toward the Stonecutter’s settlement signpost.
 On the way to the village, you’ll find so many containers and lazy soldiers wandering around here and there.